ro-anderson/docs-qa-system/chat_cli/README.md

 **HR Policy Question:**
 ```
-💬 Sua pergunta: What's our vacation policy?
+💬  Your question: What's our vacation policy?
 → Routes to HR Policies Agent
 ```

 **Labor Law Question:**
 ```
-💬 Sua pergunta: What are overtime regulations in Brazil?
+💬 Your question: What are overtime regulations in Brazil?
 → Routes to Labor Rules Agent
 ```

 **Product Question:**
 ```
-💬 Sua pergunta: How do I install the new software?
+💬 Your question: How do I install the new software?
 → Routes to Product Manual Agent
 ```

 **Out-of-scope Question:**
 ```
-💬 Sua pergunta: What's the weather today?
+💬 Your question: What's the weather today?
 → Politely declines and suggests relevant topics
 ```

-## 🔧 Technical Features
+## Technical Features

 - **Agno Team Coordination**: Uses coordinate mode for intelligent routing
 - **OpenAI Embeddings**: High-quality semantic search with text-embedding-ada-002